mohdiqbalradzuan/solat_tv/README.md

 <br>

 ## Disclaimer
-1. This application currently only support integration with JAKIM website.
+1. This application only support integration with JAKIM website `Malaysia only`.
+Please refer to [roadmap](#roadmap) for planned release.
 2. This application integrate with data that were crawled from official e-solat [JAKIM website](http://www.e-solat.gov.my/web) and locally stored into application database for fast access

 <br>